Escaping Arrow's Theorem: The Advantage-Standard Model

 \section{Abstract}

 There is an extensive literature in social choice theory studying the consequences of weakening the assumptions of Arrow's Impossibility Theorem.
-Much of this literature suggests that there is no escape from Arrow-style impossibility theorems unless one drastically violates the Independence of Irrelevant Alternatives (IIA).
+Much of this literature suggests that there is no escape from Arrow-style impossibility theorems, while remaining in an ordinal preference setting, unless one drastically violates the Independence of Irrelevant Alternatives (IIA).
 In this paper, we present a more positive outlook.
 We propose a model of comparing candidates in elections, which we call the Advantage-Standard (AS) model.
-The requirement that a collective choice rule (CCR) be rationalizable by the AS model is in the spirit of but weaker than IIA; yet it is stronger than what is known in the literature as weak IIA (two profiles alike on $x,y$ cannot have opposite strict social preferences on $x$ and $y$).
+The requirement that a collective choice rule (CCR) be representable by the AS model captures a key insight of IIA but is weaker than IIA; yet it is stronger than what is known in the literature as weak IIA (two profiles alike on $x,y$ cannot have opposite strict social preferences on $x$ and $y$).
 In addition to motivating violations of IIA, the AS model makes intelligible violations of another Arrovian assumption: the negative transitivity of the strict social preference relation $P$.
-While previous literature shows that only weakening IIA to weak IIA or only weakening negative transitivity of $P$ to acyclicity still leads to impossibility theorems, we show that jointly weakening IIA to AS rationalizability and weakening negative transitivity of $P$ leads to no such impossibility theorems.
-Indeed, we show that several appealing CCRs are AS rationalizable, including even transitive~CCRs.
+While previous literature shows that only weakening IIA to weak IIA or only weakening negative transitivity of $P$ to acyclicity still leads to impossibility theorems, we show that jointly weakening IIA to AS representability and weakening negative transitivity of $P$ leads to no such impossibility theorems.
+Indeed, we show that several appealing CCRs are AS representable, including even transitive~CCRs.